 6. All other students.

-The school will advertise places available through the local paper at least 1 month prior to a ballot.
+The school will advertise places available through the website and Facebook pages at least 1 month prior to a ballot.
 In situations where the number of applicants exceeds the number of places available for out of zone students, selection will be done by ballot.
 If a ballot is required at our school, it will be supervised by a Justice of the Peace or a sworn member of the Police.

 Within three school days of this date, the school will send you a letter informing you of the outcome of the ballot.
 If your application has been successful, you will be asked to confirm your acceptance or rejection of the offered place within 14 days of the date on the school’s letter.
 If you do not respond within the 14 day period, the place will be offered to the first person on the waiting list established by the ballot.

-There are also paper and art fees which are $10 each which help pay for art and paper supplies.
+We have art and paper fees which help pay for art and paper supplies.

 MONEY, TOYS AND PHONES AT SCHOOL

 Money should only be brought to school when needed for school events or to purchase lunches or stationery.
 Students should ask their teacher to put the money in the class money box for safe keeping.
 Money should never be left in desks or bags.
 We discourage students from bringing toys to school as often these can be damaged unintentionally.
 Therefore students will be asked to leave them in their bags or the teacher will mind them and return them at the end of the day.
 If the students bring them to school, the toys are their responsibility.
-Students are not permitted to have a phone at school unless the parents have requested this.
+Students are not permitted to have a phone at school unless the parents have requested.
+All phones must be handed into the learning room teacher upon arriving at school for safe keeping during the day.

 School newsletters are sent out fortnightly on a Thursday.
 These are given to the youngest or only child in the family.
-Make sure you are receiving one, as these contain important information of upcoming events etc. This is available via email upon request.
+Make sure you are receiving one, as these contain important information of upcoming events etc. The newsletter is available via email upon request and can also be viewed on the website and in the Skool Loop app.

 The wearing of the school uniform is compulsory.
 The Uniform Shop is open every morning from 8.30 – 9.00am.